Fectio

 like Andreas and myself are quite a bit bulkier that he

-adjust the slipping belt about 20 times!).
+had to adjust the slipping belt about 20 times!).

 Preparing the sacrifice - the helmet, shoes, a